lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

 ## References
 <a id="1">[1]</a>
-Bryan, S. R. (2013).
+Bryan SR, Vermeer KA, Eilers PH, Lemij HG, Lesaffre EM.
 Robust and censored modeling and prediction of progression in glaucomatous visual fields.
 Investigative ophthalmology & visual science.
 2013 Oct 1;54(10):6694-700.

 <a id="1">[2]</a>
-Montesano, G. (2022).
-Open Source Dataset of Perimetry Tests From the Humphrey Field Analyzer at the University of Washington.
+Montesano G, Chen A, Lu R, Lee CS, Lee AY.
+UWHVF: A Real-World, Open Source Dataset of Perimetry Tests From the Humphrey Field Analyzer at the University of Washington.
 Translational vision science & technology.
 2022 Jan 3;11(1):2-.